 Sales Tax Registration Procedure in Pakistan

-· Sales Tax is levied at various stages of economic activity at the rate of 15 per
+- Sales Tax is levied at various stages of economic activity at the rate of 15 percent.

-· All goods imported into Pakistan to be paid by the importers.
+- All goods imported into Pakistan are to be paid for by the importers.

-· All supplies made in Pakistan by a registered person in the course of furtherance of any business approved on by him.
+- All supplies are made in Pakistan by a registered person in the course or furtherance of any business approved by him.